-A death must be registered within 5 days of the date the person died, in the district where the death occurred by a relative of the deceased.
-If the death has been reported to a coroner it must be registered within 14 days of the outcome of the coroner's investigation.
+You must register a death within 5 days of the date when the person died, in the district where they died.
+If the death has been referred to a coroner, it must be registered within 14 days of the outcome of the coroner's investigation.

 In most cases a relative must register the death, but it can be done by someone else in certain circumstances.

 We cannot register a death until we've been sent a medical certificate for cause of death (MCCD) by a doctor or hospital or the relevant coroner's documents.

 If you're not sure whether this has been sent to us, you should contact the GP practice, the hospital bereavement office or the coroner's office.

 You can use our online form to book an appointment to register a death.